Microchip-MPLAB-Harmony/wireless_ble/docs/GUID-9BD44B68-1DF0-497B-8AF2-AF07BD9BB2A9.md

 ### Note

 Some GATT procedures would not finish in one ATT request.
-Hence, more than one event will be sent in one procedure.
+Hence, more than one event will received in one procedure.

-Status in the event indicates if this procedure is still in progress or complete.
+Status in the event indicates if this procedure will continue or end.

 ## Macro Definition